GR8DAN/markdown-CMS/md/index.md

 * Automatic web site backup via cloud storage, e.g. Dropbox, Google Drive or OneDrive.
 * Has a main article area and a sidebar for common content or advertising.
 * Social sharing buttons can be enabled.
-* Commenting on web pages can be added with the [Facebook comments plugin](https://developers.facebook.com/docs/plugins/comments/ "Facebook comments").
+* Feedback on web pages can be added by enabling a form that supports [Google's reCAPTCHA](https://www.google.com/recaptcha/about/ "Google reCAPTCHA home").
 * Includes support for [Google Analytics](https://www.google.com/analytics/analytics/ "Google Analytics").

 ![↓markdown↓ CMS Registered Trademark](/md/images/markdown-reg.png "↓markdown↓ CMS")